-Our children receive an hour PSHE (personal, social, health education) or SEAL (social, emotional aspects of learning) lesson per week.
+Our children receive a PSHE (personal, social, health education), SEAL (social, emotional aspects of learning) or UNICEF lesson each week.
 These are planned programmes of learning through which the children acquire the knowledge, understanding and skills they need to manage their lives, emotions and friendships.

 As part of a whole school approach, PSHE and SEAL develop the qualities and attributes pupils need to thrive as individuals, class members and members of society.

-With aspects of the curriculum that cover Safety, Citizenship, Anti-bullying, Finance, Living and growing, healthy lifestyles and British Values, we help to equip the children with the positive attitudes they need to become self-assured and reflective learners ready for life beyond primary school.
+With aspects of the curriculum that cover Safety, Citizenship, Anti-bullying, Finance, Growing (RSE), Healthy Bodies and Minds, Caring for the Environment and British Values, we help to equip the children with the positive attitudes they need to become self-assured and reflective learners ready for life beyond primary school.

 At 3.00pm each day the whole school stops for 10 minutes of Reflection Time.

-During this time music is played into each classroom, from our radio station, while children share positive experiences from their day.
+During this time, the children share positive experiences from their day.
 Staff also have the opportunity to share successes and reward pupils verbally and/or with a MarvellousMe.

-This is also a time for staff and children to reflect on any concerns that have arisen during the day, for instance if a child has ended the day on a yellow or red card.
-Children are actively encouraged to consider what went wrong and how this should have been addressed.
-They offer peer advice and talk about the impact of actions on the individual and the class.
-Often teachers will link this to our school ethos and British Values (where appropriate).
+This is also a time for staff and children to reflect on any concerns that have arisen during the day, for instance, if a child has ended the day on a yellow or red light.
+Teachers use restorative practice approaches to discuss how actions impact on individuals.
+Children are actively encouraged to consider what didn't go well and why as well as share strategies that would help if there's a next time.
+Often teachers refer to our school ethos, British Values and UNICEF (where appropriate).
 Every opportunity is taken to develop the children's spiritual, moral, social and cultural understanding.

-When something significant has happened in national news, a teacher make take this time to talk to their children, clarify understanding, offer reassure or open debate on the subject.
+When something significant has happened in national news, a teacher may take this time to talk to their children, clarify understanding, offer reassurance or open debate on the subject.